Azure Stack Development Kit release notes

-- Tenants are able to browse the full marketplace without a subscription, and will see administrative items like plans and offers.
+- Tenants are able to browse the full marketplace without a subscription, and can see administrative items like plans and offers.
 These items are non-functional to tenants.

-- The "move" button is disabled on the Resource Group blade.
-This is expected behavior, because moving resource groups between subscriptions is not currently supported.
+- The "move" button is disabled under Resource Group.
+This disabled button is expected behavior, because moving resource groups between subscriptions is not currently supported.

 - There is no marketplace experience for creating virtual machine scale sets, though they can be created via template.

 - You are unable to create a load balancer with a public IP address using the portal.
 As a workaround, you can use PowerShell to create the load balancer.